Two young women sit next to each other in a lecture

 International Business and Management

-This study programme is the right course for high school graduates who are interested in business and economics, enjoy learning languages and aspire to an international career.
+This degree programme is the right one for you if you are interested in business administration and economics, enjoy learning languages and aspire to an international career.

-Students receive in-depth training in the most important sub-disciplines of business administration and economics.
-In later semesters, students specialise in the field of management.
-In addition, you will acquire basic language skills in a second language (Spanish or French; German if you are not a native German speaker).
-This combination will enable you to start a career in an innovative and global business environment.
+You will receive a sound education in the most important sub-disciplines of business administration and economics.
+In later semesters, you will specialise in the field of management.
+In addition, you will acquire basic knowledge of a second language (Spanish or French; German if you are not a native German speaker).
+This combination enables you to start a career in an innovative and global business environment.

 At a glance